 A good processor will definitely help speed things up.
 While modern video-games can be less dependent, emulation can rely quite heavily on CPU performance.
 We recommend at least an AMD Ryzen 3 or an Intel i5 processor.

 Non-Ryzen AMD chips are not recommended as they lack in single-core processing speed.
-These processors will struggle running demanding games on Cemu.
+These processors will struggle running most games on Cemu.

 For best performance across all games, we recommend using 8GB of RAM or more.
 While the Cemu website says it can run off of a minimum of 4GB of RAM, this is not recommended and may experience crashes, stuttering and general performance issues in a lot of games.